dabaspark/baxter_sdk_nvidia_any_os/README.md

 This option takes longer as it builds the image from scratch but allows for customization.

+**Note:** The container name 'baxter' is used by both scripts.
+You cannot run both scripts at the same time unless you modify the container name in one of them.

 ### Workspace Integration

 You'll be logged in as user `ros` (password: `ros`) with sudo privileges.
 The container starts in the Baxter workspace directory at `/home/ros/ros_ws`.

 The container starts in the Baxter workspace directory at `/home/ros/ros_ws`.
 This workspace is pre-configured with:
+- ROS Kinetic
 - Baxter SDK
 - Baxter Simulator
 - All necessary dependencies